waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **4F:** Sells POKé DOLL and evolution stones (FIRE, THUNDER, WATER).
 - **2F:** Sells POKé BALLs, Potions, and TMs (MEGPNCH, RZRWIND, etc.).

-## D. Navigation Strategy
+# V. Navigation Strategy
+## A. Tool Limitation (find_path)
-- **Tool Limitation (find_path):** The `find_path` tool is limited to single-map navigation.
+- The `find_path` tool is limited to single-map navigation.
 For complex, multi-level dungeons like Mt.
 Moon, it is unreliable.
 I must rely on methodical manual exploration and my `navigation_troubleshooter` agent instead of using `find_path` to plan routes across different floors.